-- 1. When you start the Cloudera Manager Admin Console, the install wizard starts up.
-Click Continue to get started. - 2.
-Choose which edition to install: - Cloudera Express, which does not require a license, but provides a somewhat limited set of features. - Cloudera Enterprise Data Hub Edition Trial, which does not require a license, but expires after 60 days and cannot be renewed - Cloudera Enterprise with one of the following license types: - Basic Edition - Flex Edition - Data Hub Edition
+- 1. Choose which edition to install:

+- Cloudera Express, which does not require a license, but provides a limited set of features.

+- Cloudera Enterprise Enterprise Data Hub Edition Trial, which does not require a license, but expires after 60 days and cannot be renewed.

+- Cloudera Enterprise with one of the following license types:

+- Basic Edition

+- Flex Edition

+- Enterprise Data Hub Edition

-If you choose Cloudera Express or Cloudera Enterprise Data Hub Edition Trial, you can elect to upgrade the license at a later time.
+If you choose Cloudera Express or Cloudera Enterprise Enterprise Data Hub Edition Trial, you can upgrade the license at a later time.
 See Managing Licenses.

-- 3. If you have elected Cloudera Enterprise, install a license: - a.
+- 2. If you elect Cloudera Enterprise, install a license: - a.
 Click Upload License. - b.
 Click the document icon to the left of the Select a License File text field. - c.
-Navigate to the location of your license file, click the file, and click Open. - d.
-Click Upload.
+Go to the location of your license file, click the file, and click Open. - d.
+Click Upload. - 3.
+Information is displayed indicating what the CDH installation includes.
+At this point, you can click the Support drop-down menu to access online Help or the Support Portal. - 4.
+Click Continue to proceed with the installation.

-- 4. Click Continue in the next screen.
-The Specify Hosts page displays. - 5.
-Click the Currently Managed Hosts tab. - 6.
-Choose the hosts to add to the cluster. - 7.
-Click Continue.
-The Select Repository page displays.
+- 1. Click the Currently Managed Hosts tab.

+- 2. Choose the hosts to add to the cluster.

+- 3. Click Continue.

+The Cluster Installation Select Repository screen displays.